-Property Description

-Published Switch Published to ON to publish the field.

-Field Specifies the field label.

-To change the field labels, double-click the corresponding Value

-cell.

-Property Description For example, Metadata Scanned On. Туре Specifies the type of the field.
-To select field types, double-click the corresponding Value cell.
-Dependencies Defines the pick list fields that can be used as controlling fields.
+Property Description Published Switch Published to ON to publish the field.
+Specifies the field label.
+Field To change the field labels, double-click the corresponding Value cell.
+For example, Metadata Scanned On.
+Tuno Specifies the type of the field. Туре To select field types, double-click the corresponding Value cell.
+Danadanaia Defines the pick list fields that can be used as controlling fields.
 It works only with the Reference Data Manager connector.
-To define pick list fields, select the fields from the drop down option.
+Dependencies To define pick list fields, select the fields from the drop down option.
 Specifies the connectors for the field.
 To configure option values, click Configure Values .
 Use the following options: Configure Values Default connector: Use this option to enter option values manually or using an XLSX file.
 Reference Data Manager: Use this option to pull option values from reference tables in the Reference Data Manager.
 Mandatory Specifies whether the field is mandatory.
 Specifies the field description.
 Description To enter field descriptions, double-click the corresponding Value cell.
 Visible in Exten- Switch Visible in Extended Properties to ON to make it visible on ded Properties the Extended Properties tab.
-Specifies the order of the field on the Extended Properties tab.
-Order To enter the order number, double-click the corresponding Value cell.
-You can also drag and move fields in the Configure Form pane to change their order.
+Use in Discover Switch Use in Discover Assets to ON to use the selected field as a fil- Assets ter in the Discover Assets module.